By RangerRick, on August 23rd, 2011%

 From a personal point of view, I’ve been involved in open source software since before the phrase was coined, so I do feel that it is at least a personal philosophical issue.
 BUT I’m also a pragmatist, and I know that arguing purely for philosophy’s sake will not convince anyone.

 That said, that philosophy drives me to support the companies that I think are doing it “right.”
-I work for OpenNMS not just . . . → Read More: The Open Source Philosophy (Continued)
+I work for OpenNMS not just because I . . . → Read More: The Open Source Philosophy (Continued)

 Share on Facebook